maccypher/es-css/README.md

 	<link href="assets/css/buttons.css" rel="stylesheet">
 	...

-you can keep it short in just on line in your HTML:
+you can keep it short in just one line in your HTML:

 	...
 	<link href="assets/css/minified.css.php" rel="stylesheet">